Define a Query via JSON

 Filter Operators

 Filter operators are consistent between the API and the UI.
-These are the available filter "op" values:
+The available filter "op" values are:

 • =